 - Balancing the evolution of Harwich as a port with the ongoing evolution of the visitor economy in the town and surrounding area.

 - A tighter focus on two sectors: Care and Assisted Living and Clean Energy.
 The former is a continuation from the 2013 strategy, whilst the focus on Clean Energy represents an evolution of the original focus, promoting an agile response to emerging opportunities in offshore wind and Low Carbon energy in North Essex.

 - A focus upon the higher growth companies within the district, using their experience to support the development of policy and action to support companies within the district.

 Accordingly the proposed Delivery Plan will focus on the delivery of projects and programmes already in the pipeline and those linked to the opportunities afforded by: the offshore renewables sector in Harwich; the A120; and the coastal defence works at Clacton and Holland Haven.
 The Delivery Plan will also seek to further develop the Council’s approach to supporting local businesses and to harmonise its contribution to inward investment via its continued work with Essex County Council and the Haven Gateway Partnership.

-The Socio-Economic Baseline and Economic Development Strategy will form part of the suite of technical documents underpinning the land use policy objectives articulated within the Council’s emerging Local Plan.
+The Socio-Economic Baseline and Economic Development Strategy forms part of the suite of technical documents underpinning the land use policy objectives articulated within the Council’s emerging Local Plan.